Decidability, Complexity, and Expressiveness of First-Order Logic Over the Subword Ordering

 We are now ready to prove our main result. \begin{theorem} Let $|A|\ge 2$ and $a\in A$.
-For each recursively enumerable set $S\subseteq\N$, there is a $\frag{1}{3}$ formula $\varphi$ over the structure $\FOconst{A}$ with one free variable such that $\assignments{\varphi}=\{a^k \mid k\in S\}$.
-In particular, the truth problem for $\frag{1}{3}$ is undecidable. \end{theorem} \begin{proof} We show how to express some basic properties of words and combine these to build more complex predicates, all the time keeping track of what fragments are involved.
-Recall that for every PT language $L\subseteq A^*$, we can express ``$x\in L$'' in $\fragf{0}{0}$: we will use this silently, mainly for languages of the form $u a^* v$ where $a$ is a letter and $u,v$ are two words.\footnote{That any language of the form $ua^*v$ is PT is easy to prove, e.g., using the characterisation of~\cite{klima2013}.} Note also that, since ``$u\in(a+b)^*\,$'' can be expressed in $\fragf{0}{0}$ for $a,b\in A$, it suffices to prove the theorem in the case $|A|=2$. \begin{enumerate}
+For each recursively enumerable set $S\subseteq\N$, there is a $\frag{1}{3}$ formula $\varphi$ over the structure $\FOconst{A}$ with one free variable such that $\assignments{\varphi}=\{a^k \mid k\in S\}$. \end{theorem} \begin{proof} We show how to express some basic properties of words and combine these to build more complex predicates, all the time keeping track of what fragments are involved.
+Here, we always use $u,v,w$ as the free variables of the formula we currently construct.

+Recall that for every PT language $L\subseteq A^*$, we can express ``$u\in L$'' in $\fragf{0}{0}$: we will use this silently, mainly for languages of the form $r a^* s$ where $a$ is a letter and $r,s$ are two words.\footnote{That any language of the form $ra^*s$ is PT is easy to prove, e.g., using the characterization of~\cite{klima2013}.} Note also that, since ``$u\in(a+b)^*\,$'' can be expressed in $\fragf{0}{0}$ for $a,b\in A$, it suffices to prove the theorem in the case $|A|=2$. \begin{enumerate}

 \item We can express ``$|u|_a<|v|_a$'' in $\fragf{1}{0}$:

 \item We can express ``$\exists n\colon u=a^n \wedge v=a^{n-1}b$'' in $\frag{1}{0}$.
 Clearly, it suffices to show that we can express ``$\exists n\ge 2\colon u=a^n \wedge v=a^{n-1}b$''.
 Consider the formula: